embapge/hacktiv8_p1_pair_project/TemplateAnalisa.md

     - updated_at TIMESTAMP NOT NULL
 - UserCustomer
     - customer_id INT PK FK NN
-    - user_id INT PK FK NN
+    - user_id INT FK NN
     - created_at TIMESTAMP NOT NULL
     - updated_at TIMESTAMP NOT NULL
 - Categories